Magnolia Bakery: Locations

 Magnolia Bakery has expanded from its original location with additional stores in the U.S. and internationally.
 In 2011, Magnolia Bakery CEO Steve Abrams stated that he had plans to open approximately three stores a year, adding that he would work with franchisees to expand overseas.

 The company's U.S. locations include stores in New York City, Boston, Chicago, Los Angeles, and Washington, DC.
 A franchise in Honolulu that featured Magnolia's first sit-down, full-service restaurant in the U.S. closed on October 27, 2018.

 Magnolia Bakery's first non-U.S. store opened in Dubai in 2010, with two additional franchises opening in Dubai and one in Abu Dhabi.
 Other international franchises are currently operating in Saudi Arabia, which has eight locations as of October 2020; Qatar, which has four locations; Amman, Jordan; Daegu, South Korea; Taguig, Philippines (where it is known as M Bakery); and Mexico City, Mexico.
 A store also opened in Moscow, but then closed on July 1, 2016.

 In May 2018, CEO Steve Abrams announced the launch of up to 200 new Magnolia stores across the United States.
-The company also plans to open branches in Manila and Sao Paulo.
+The company also planned to open branches in Manila and Sao Paulo.

+While the location in Manila opened later that year under the localized name "M Bakery", the planned 200-store domestic rollout did not materialize within the projected timeframe.
 Magnolia launched its first outlet in India in November 2019 in the city of Bangalore.

+The expansion stall was accelerated by the onset of the COVID-19 pandemic, leading the brand to shift its focus toward e-commerce and direct-to-consumer digital channels.

+The chain restarted a domestic franchising program in 2026, aiming to expand beyond its traditional corporate hubs of New York City, Chicago, and Los Angeles.
+The first domestic franchise store under this new model opened in Salt Lake City, Utah, with subsequent regional development agreements signed for markets including Louisville, Kentucky, and Staten Island, New York.